-3SquaresVT is a federal USDA program (called SNAP nationally) that can help you put healthy, nutritious foods on your table every day.
+Eat healthy and live strong with help from 3SquaresVT — a program that can help you put nutritious foods on your table every day.

 Who is eligible?